Delemangi/synthra/docs/DOCUMENTATION.md

 - [Poetry](https://python-poetry.org/) (feel free to use whichever version `pip` installs for you)
 - [Node.js](https://nodejs.org/en) >= v20
 - [PostgreSQL](https://www.postgresql.org/) >= v16

+Although older versions of these tools may work with Synthra, they are untested and it's recommended to stick to these versions, at least for Node.js and Python.
+The others are more flexible.

 Once you have all these dependencies installed, then: